Dreiparrent/Dreiparrent/README.md

 [![Drei's GitHub stats](https://github-readme-stats.vercel.app/api?username=Dreiparrent&count_private=true&show_icons=true&theme=gruvbox)](https://github.com/anuraghazra/github-readme-stats)

-I have been studying code for 8 years.
-Since my first job in 2016, I have been a frontend developer.
+I have been code for about 8 years.
+Since my first job in 2016, I have

-I started my JS and Node career with Angular.
-I have since moved to writing sites with React - it is more popular and faster to develop.
+I started my web career with JS, Node, and Angular.
+In college I focused on writing React websites for local startups.

+After this, I moved my focus to AWS backend work in personal projects like [this](https://github.com/JumpCutter) (Private Repo for now - please keep in mind that we haven't gone open source yet so it won't show up in my profile),.

+I have since been writing more tools with different languages like python, and Rust.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Dreiparrent&layout=compact&theme=gruvbox)](https://github.com/anuraghazra/github-readme-stats)

-I have AWS experience and I am currently looking ot learn Rust.